New Performing Arts Facility -

-TEDP is collaborating with numerous art and education organizations to develop the 950 Center for Art & Education.
-The facility will feature new performing arts space, classrooms for educational programming, Market Street retail and restaurant uses and new housing to create a significant new mixed-use development on the pivotal block bounded by Market, Turk and Taylor Streets.
+TEDP is collaborating with numerous organizations to develop the 950 Center for Art & Education.
+The facility will feature new performing arts space, classrooms for educational programming, Market Street retail stores/restaurants, and new housing to create a significant new mixed-use development on the pivotal block bounded by Market, Turk and Taylor Street.

 The Center will: